 - Municipal arts agencies (e.g., an arts commission or a department of cultural affairs

-If your organization matches any of these descriptions and you would like to partner with us on collecting data, please contact Janet Ellison at email@example.com.
+Broward County contact: If your organization matches any of these descriptions and presents events in the Broward County region, please contact Janet Ellison at 954-357-7321 or email@example.com.

 For more information and a full list of the communities participating in the AEP6 study, visit www.americansforthearts.org/AEP6.